Giuseppe-Mazzapica/Gea/README.md

 ## Command Line Scripts

-If you need to use environment variables that you have set in your `.env` file in a command info script that doesn't use the Dotenv library, you can `source` it into your local shell session:
+If you need to use environment variables that you have set in your `.env` file in a command info script that doesn't use Gea, you can `source` it into your local shell session:

 ```shell